 TV Connection

-Devices linked to your TV or sound system to stream sounds directly to your hearing aids.
-This allows you to watch TV with everyone else at a comfortable level which still being aware of surrounding noises and conversations.
+Devices linked to your TV or sound system stream sounds directly to your hearing aids.
+This allows you to watch TV with everyone else at a comfortable level while still being aware of surrounding noises and conversations.

 Scroll to Top